djcarter85/codingblog/src/_posts/2020-09-03-commit-hash-react-aws-amplify.md

 ---
 title: "Commit hash using React and AWS Amplify"
-summary: ""
+summary: "Something I found out how to do today."
 ---

-Something I found out how to do today.

 Context: